apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/configuration-file.md

 worker.listen.port|1234|worker listen port
-worker.exec.threads|100|worker execute thread number to limit task instances in parallel worker.heartbeat.interval|10|worker heartbeat interval, the unit is second worker.max.cpuload.avg|-1|worker max cpuload avg, only higher than the system cpu load average, worker server can be dispatched tasks. default value -1: the number of cpu cores * 2 worker.reserved.memory|0.3|worker reserved memory, only lower than system available memory, worker server can be dispatched tasks. default value 0.3, the unit is G worker.groups|default|worker groups separated by comma, like 'worker.groups=default,test' <br> worker will join corresponding group according to this config when startup
+worker.exec.threads|100|worker execute thread number to limit task instances in parallel worker.heartbeat.interval|10|worker heartbeat interval, the unit is second worker.max.cpuload.avg|-1|worker max CPU load avg, only higher than the system CPU load average, worker server can be dispatched tasks. default value -1: the number of CPU cores * 2 worker.reserved.memory|0.3|worker reserved memory, only lower than system available memory, worker server can be dispatched tasks. default value 0.3, the unit is G worker.groups|default|worker groups separated by comma, like 'worker.groups=default,test' <br> worker will join corresponding group according to this config when startup